nhankins/nhankins.github.io/index.md

 portfolio: project & work experience # the heading for your portfolio and title of your YAML file
 portfolio_description:

-Current Employment: Generative AI/LLM & Language Specialist at Innodata, Inc.
+Current Employment- Generative AI/LLM & Language Specialist at Innodata, Inc.

-Side Projects: RAG Fine-Tuned Language Learning LLM, Figurative Language Classification, Legal Data Summarization, Jeopardy LLM, among others.
+Side Projects- RAG Fine-Tuned Language Learning LLM, Figurative Language Classification, Legal Data Summarization, Jeopardy LLM, among others.
 Please feel free to follow my Github link at the bottom of this webpage for my growing portfolio of projects.

-Master's capstone project: I looked for specific influential linguistic features by analyzing the cross-lingual transfer of contextualized word embeddings with mBERT.
+Master's capstone project- I looked for specific influential linguistic features by analyzing the cross-lingual transfer of contextualized word embeddings with mBERT.
 The code and paper was presented, completed, and uploaded on my Github at the end of my last semester of graduate school in May 2023.

 My specific contributions as a Freelance Contractor and Graduate Assistant have included annotation, creation, and evaluation of English data for downstream ML tasks.
 In addition, I created 15+ lesson plans and tutoring session for teaching introductory and advanced Python classes for NLP applications. # a description to be desplayed below the heading and above the content